Tim4497/solid-pocketbase/README.md

 ###  `pnpm start`
 <br>
-This runs the app in the development mode.<br>
+This runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 <br>
 <br>